-KWS clearly welcomes the decision by the Enlarged Board of Appeal of the European Patent Office.
-After a decade of legal uncertainty, it now creates clarity and is fully in line with KWS’ long-standing IP position, which advocates a regulation to this effect that ensures further breeding progress and diversity.
+KWS clearly welcomes the decision by the Enlarged Board of Appeal of the European Patent Office and implements its patents in Europe in full in accordance with Rule 28.
+Granted KWS patents in Europe contain a disclaimer that excludes conventionally bred plants from patent protection.
+This is in line with KWS' long-standing position, which advocates a regulation to this effect that ensures further breeding progress and diversity.

 The possibility of patenting technological inventions in plant breeding is important because it enables long-term and cost-intensive research projects – plus it incentivizes their financing.
 Ideally, Patent protection should not extend to native traits, because the man-made inventiveness feature is lacking.

 In order to breed new varieties with better characteristics, breeders need the greatest possible diversity of genetic source materials.
 Under the Plant Variety Protection system, genetic diversity of innovative new commercial varieties is freely available through the Breeders’ Exemption.
 In most countries, however, when a variety that is protected under the Plant Variety protection system also contains a Patented trait, then the Breeder’s Exemption is blocked during the duration of the patent.
 Accordingly, KWS stands up for regulating IP rights in ways to that ensure that further breeding progress and diversity are safeguarded, as with the Breeder’s Exemption.
 Farmers benefit from innovations in plant breeding that enable the development of new varieties that are, for example, adapted to climatic changes and still ensure continuously high yields.
 At the same time, Patents should not be used to create monopolies; they should be used to encourage sustainable innovation for the benefit of society.